Brenton Brown

 Brenton Gifford Brown (born 1 July 1973) is a dual South African and American Christian musician and worship leader.

-Early life
+Career

 Brown joined Vineyard Music (UK), serving as worship pastor at the Oxford Vineyard, UK, and eventually as coordinator of the Vineyard (UK) Worship Development Team.
 His songs, "Lord Reign in Me", "All Who Are Thirsty", "Humble King", "Hallelujah [Your Love is Amazing]" and "Holy", were recorded on the Vineyard UK projects during this time.

-Music career

-Brown's music career began with the release of Vineyard UK worship records' Come Now Is the Time, Hungry, Surrender and Holy.
+Brown's career began in earnest with the release of Vineyard UK worship records' Come Now Is the Time, Hungry, Surrender and Holy.